 Sable Goldendoodles tend to hold onto their dark color around the face and ears.
 The rest of their coat settles into more of a cream or tan shade, although always with darker tips and lighter roots.
 This makes for a really unique-looking dog!

-Dogs with abstract coats are mostly one single color (be it any of the ones outlined above) with touches of white.
+Dogs with abstract coats are mostly one single color (be it any of the ones outlined above) with touches of another color.
 These are usually found on their face and around their chest and paws.
 Such dogs are also referred to as mismarked or chrome.

 Abstract Doodles often come about because they carry one of the recessive ‘parti genes.’
 These genes result in two coat colors rather than a single one.
 As the pup only has one allele, the entire gene isn’t expressed (two are necessary for this to happen), so the second color covers less than 50% of the pup’s body.